 What causes chest wall pain?

 An obvious cause is a recent injury or trauma.
-Most children with repeated episodes of chest pain, have no history of injury.
-Although the exact cause is not understood, a common cause of chest wall condition is called "Costochondritis" which usually occurs in pre-adolescents and teenagers; Some experts feel that it is related in some way to puberty.
+Most children with repeated episodes of chest pain have no history of injury.
+Although the exact cause is not understood, a common cause of chest wall condition is called “Costochondritis” which usually occurs in pre-adolescents and teenagers; Some experts feel that it is related in some way to puberty.
 Costochondritis is an inflammation of the joint between the breast bone (sternum) and the ribs.
-In younger children this "costochondral" area is soft or cartilaginous.
-With puberty and growth, this soft area calcifies making it harder and for some reason, this area may becomes irritated (or inflamed) resulting in pain and tenderness.
-When examining children with costochondritis, the doctor can very specifically cause pain by pressing on the "costochondral' junction, where the ribs meet the breast bone.
+In younger children, this “costochondral” area is soft or cartilaginous.
+With puberty and growth, this soft area calcifies making it harder and for some reason, this area may become irritated (or inflamed) resulting in pain and tenderness.
+When examining children with costochondritis, the doctor can very specifically cause pain by pressing on the “costochondral‘ junction, where the ribs meet the breast bone.

 Treating chest wall pain

 There is no specific treatment for costochondritis, except for acetaminophen (Tylenol) as needed.
 Rarely, especially in girls, this can become a chronic problem called Tietze syndrome, which may need anti-inflammatory medications for a few weeks or more.
 However, in most children, the pain is intermittent and eventually goes away.
 Upon a usual normal medical evaluation, reassuring the child and parents that this is not a heart attack, is probably the best treatment approach as this alleviates the anxiety.

 Pediatrician DR.PAUL Roumeliotis is certified by the American Board of Pediatrics and Royal College of Physicians and Surgeons of Canada.
 The information provided above is designed to be an educational aid only.
 It is not intended to replace the advice and care of your child’s physician, nor is it intended to be used for medical diagnosis or treatment.
 If you suspect that your child has a medical condition always consult a physician.